ct0381912/notes/README.md

 - Today's programming wisdom: "Simplicity is the ultimate sophistication.
 In software development, strive to write clean, readable, and maintainable code.
 Avoid over-engineering solutions and embrace modularity.
 Remember that your code will be read more often than it's written, so invest time in making it clear and concise.
 Continuously refactor, test thoroughly, and always keep learning from others' experiences and best practices."

 In essence, the true wisdom lies not just in writing code that works, but in crafting it with elegance and foresight, ensuring it can evolve and be understood easily over time.

+# 2024-01-26
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, prioritize your tasks based on their importance and deadlines.
+By giving higher priority to tasks that require more time and effort, you can ensure that they are completed on time.

+Second, make a plan for your day or week, breaking down larger projects into smaller, manageable tasks.
+Using a task management tool, such as Trello or Asana, can help keep you organized and on track.
+Set reminders and deadline for each task, so you don't forget anything important.
+ -- 211个字符